thomasWeise/aitoa/book/structure/searchSpace/README.md

 Yet, it is not that clear how we can efficiently create such solutions let alone how to *search* in the space of Gantt charts.
 What we would like to have is a *search space*&nbsp;$\searchSpace$, which can represent the possible candidate solutions of the problem in a more machine-tangible, algorithm-friendly way.

-Furthermore, this space also contains a lot of uninteresting candidate solutions, as we can always add useless idle time to an existing Gantt chart and the resulting (longer) chart would still be a valid solution (although one which will definitely be inferior of what we had before).
-If we would design a compact and efficient search space&nbsp;$\searchSpace$ more suitable for our problem, the representation mapping&nbsp;$\repMap$ should thus probably not be surjective, as we then could leave unaccessible as many of the Gantt charts with unnecessary delays as possible.

 #### Idea: 1-dimensional Encoding

 One idea is to encode the two-dimensional array structure&nbsp;$\solutionSpace$ in a simple linear string of integer numbers&nbsp;$\searchSpace$.